 D) A manager or supervisor intending to refurbish an office or upgrade existing furniture:

-For furniture design and office layout assistance, contact Janine Faylor of PBI at 757-4107, Ext: 201 or firstname.lastname@example.org.
+For furniture design and office layout assistance, contact Janine Faylor of PBI at 757-4107, Ext: 201 or email@example.com.
 This is a service provided by PBI and there is a fee.
 PBI is the local provider for furniture under the systemwide Steelcase contract.
-To try out a variety of chairs, contact Brian for an appointment in our ergonomic product showroom.
-These are not available for loan at the present time; however, you can see and try out the chairs in the showroom and consult with Brian about the features and benefits of the various models available.
+Contact the Campus Ergonomist with any questions about optimizing the ergonomic support for employees when choosing new furnishings.

 Need help paying for ergonomic equipment?
-Check out our Matching Funds Program
+Check out our ErgoCruz page via the left navigation bar here on this page for our Departmental Ergonomic Assessor and Matching Funds Program information.

-Departmental Ergonomic Assessors can find forms and additional information on our ErgoCruz page.
+Departmental Ergonomic Assessors can find forms and additional information on the ErgoCruz page as well.

-UCSC employees have access to an online ergonomic self assessment and training tool.
-It takes approximately 30 minutes to complete, but can be done in smaller sessions, as it allows you to stop and then return to the same point later.
+All UCSC employees who use a computer as part of their normal work activities are strongly encouraged to complete the UCSC online computer ergonomics training and self-assessment.
+It takes approximately 30 minutes to complete and can be done in smaller sessions, as it allows you to stop and then return to the same point later.
 You can review it at any time at your convenience.
-The assessment portion asks simple questions that will help pinpoint your personal risk areas, and then the program provides education targeted at your identified risks.
-There are also micro-break stretches and information on how to change your setup to enhance comfort and ergonomic safety.
+The training provides a wealth of tips and ideas on how to improve your computer workstation set up to improve comfort, safety and efficiency.
+The assessment portion asks simple questions that will help pinpoint your personal risk areas and provides education targeted at your identified needs and risks.
+There is also information and demonstrations of healthy stretches to improve your comfort and well being at the computer.
 You will also receive personalized follow-up recommendations and periodic reminders to update your profile and note any changes that have taken place in your workstation.
+Often employees are empowered to completely resolve their ergonomic issues at their desk after completing this training.
+There is also instruction on where to go to get more assistance if needed.

 UCLA computer workstation ergonomics video